 See our Cost Comparison Chart

 Note: some schools do not even reveal their fees, they’d rather ask you to “request a quote” = bad news.

-Although Sheffield School has the longest history and most experience of any dispatcher school in the world, we provide a greater education, more physical and electronic materials that you can actually keep, and more services before AND after graduation, but we also typically match or beat others’ prices – typically, coupons are placed on our home page, course pages, or catalog request pages, or you can always email us at email@example.com and ask!
+Although Sheffield School has the longest history and most experience of any dispatcher school in the world, we provide a greater education, more physical and electronic materials that you can actually keep, and more services before AND after graduation, but we also typically match or beat others’ prices – typically, discounts are placed on our web site, or you can always email us and ask!